ctphoenix/Python-Course-Material/chapter8.md

 In these exercises, we will continue taking a look at patterns of bird flights over time.

 *** =instructions
--  `pandas` contains a useful type called `tslib.Timestamp`, which allows you to describe the date with `dt.date`.
-In this problem, we will group the flight times by date, and calculate the mean altitude within that day.
-Use `groupby` and calculate the mean altitude per day.
+-  In this exercise, we will group the flight times by date and calculate the mean altitude within that day.
+Use `groupby` to group the data by date.
--  Save these results into an object called `mean_altitudes_perday`.
+-  Calculate the mean altitude per day and store these results as `mean_altitudes_perday`.

 *** =hint
 - See `?pd.DataFrame.groupby` for help!
 - For `mean_altitudes_perday`, you can use the `mean()` method on `grouped_bydates.altitude`.

 *** =pre_exercise_code
 ```{python}